USS Cavalier: Struck by torpedo

 On 30 January, while off Manila Bay, she was suddenly shaken by a violent underwater explosion, presumably a torpedo fired from the Japanese submarine Ro-115.
 Hit port side aft, Cavalier suffered 50 men injured, some flooding, and buckled decks.
 Engines stopped and steerageway was lost.
 Flooding and damage were quickly controlled, but since her propeller was jammed, she had to be towed by USS Rail to Leyte, arriving 4 February.
 Repairs there and at Pearl Harbor continued through 12 September.

 Postwar service

 Sailing from Pearl Harbor to the Philippines, Cavalier embarked military passengers for transportation to San Francisco, where she arrived on 1 November 1945.

 Tours of duty to China

 From 1 January to 22 February 1946, she voyaged to Samar, Guam, Eniwetok, and Kwajalein, again to load passengers for San Francisco.
 Repairs there preceded a tour of duty off China from 5 May 1946 to 30 April 1947, from which she returned to San Diego.

-A second tour of China duty from 25 March to 9 December 1948 found Cavalier picking up refugees, taking them to Shanghai and transporting rice furnished by American relief agencies for Chinese refugees at Tsingtao.
+A second tour of China duty from 25 March to 9 December 1948 found Cavalier picking up refugees, taking them to Shanghai and transporting rice furnished by American relief agencies for Chinese refugees at Qingdao.
 Three short cruises to mid-Pacific islands preceded a deployment to the Far East for which she sailed 3 April 1950.